nz-programming/sentiment_analysis_app/README.md

 I chose these major and popular technologies by many developers to enable me to develop this application smoothly with plenty of documents because I'm not familiar with this type of development.

-## How to use
-- Exciting World Cup button: desplay the chart with all data in DB
-- Week button: desplay the chart with data over from today to 7 days ago
-- Month button: desplay the chart with data over from today to 30 days ago
-- Year button: desplay the chart with data over from today to 365 days ago

 ## Application structure

 ## Purpose of this Application
 - To monitor what's going on in FIFA World Cup 2022 and find out corralation between what happen in the event and change of emotion of people.
 What's more, just I love succor.